-What a privilege to spend some time with the little patients of the Sarah Fox Convalescent Hospital.
-The faces of these little ones just lit up when we brought them presents and treats.
-The staff members of the hospital allowed us extra time with each patient sorry we could talk and play with them after they opened their gifts.
+The faces of these little ones at Sarah Fox Convalescent Hospital just lit up when we brought them presents and treats.
+The sweet staff members of the hospital allowed us extra time with each patient so we could talk and play with them after they opened their gifts.
 Bringing a little Christmas cheer into the wards was both humbling and rewarding for us.
 We also left gifts for each of the faithful staff members who would be caring for the little patients over the Christmas period.
-(Note: faces blurred to protect privacy)

-We asked our dear friend Annie to gather around 200 children from the Scotsdene/Wallacedene area to come to our special Christmas Party.
-(We always prepare for more and this time nearly 300 children showed up!)
-For the event we were able to use the community center, which was a great blessing.
-Many hours of great fun were spent by the kids; playing ball games, bouncing on a jumping castle, receiving gifts and goodie bags and even having ice-cream.
-A real treat!
-But the main highlight for us was being able to show all the children the real Story of Christmas, explaining Jesus’ mission on earth, and praying with them to accept the best Christmas gift ever into their own hearts and lives.
+Once again, our dear friend Annie gathered around 200 children from the Scotsdene/Wallacedene area to come to our special Christmas Party.
+We all had a great time together, with a jumping castle up for the kids to play on, and each child receiving a toy and a goodie/snack bag, as well as some balloons.
+The mothers got lotion and sunglasses, which they were thrilled with!
+Most of all, the highlight for us was being able to show all the children the real Story of Christmas, explaining Jesus’ mission on earth, and praying with them to accept the best Christmas gift ever into their own hearts!